kristiangabriel/aescripts/README.md

 From auto-tracking to rack-focus, these systems give After Effects artists true cinematographic control, blending math, motion, and creative instinct.
 Once mastered, you’ll think less like an animator and more like a **director of photography** — commanding movement, focus, and light with precision.

-> 🪄 *Next:* “Environmental FX & Camera Systems” expands on these rigs, connecting them to atmospheric and lighting systems for cinematic realism.
+> 🪄 *Next:* **Professional Camera Rigging – Part III (Motion Design Systems)** expands these concepts into motion-design workflows—introducing spline-based paths, orbit stabilization, auto-framing, and cinematic motion behaviors tailored for title sequences and design-driven animation.

+────────────────────────────────────────────────────────────────────────

 <a id="professional-camera-rigging-part-iii-motion-design-systems"></a>
 ## 🎬 Professional Camera Rigging – Part III (Motion Design Systems)